inpsyde/gutenberg-versions-mirror/README.md

 ## URL filtering

-Gutenberg internally calls `plugins_url()` with the assumption it is installed under plugins' folder.
+Gutenberg internally calls `plugins_url()` with the assumption it is installed under the plugins' folder.

 However, when using this library, Gutenberg files are deeper in the plugin folder tree.

-To fix broken URLs resulting from that, when loading a Gutenberg version the package also filters `plugins_url()`.
+To fix broken URLs resulting from that, when loading a Gutenberg version, the package also filters `plugins_url()`.